 Statement of Faith

-The Head Covering Movement finds its unity with other Christians not based upon our view of head covering or even the principle behind the symbol (though we think both are important.)
+The Head Covering Movement finds its unity with other Christians not based upon our view of head covering or even the principle behind the symbol (though we think both are important).
 Our unity with other Christians is tied to our understanding of who God is and what the Gospel is.
-On this page we have included two gospel presentations as well as a statement of faith that we can endorse.
+On this page, we have included a gospel presentation as well as two statements of faith that we affirm.

-To learn about our purpose, values, and beliefs about head covering, please visit this page.
+To learn about our purpose, values, and beliefs about head covering (and biblical manhood/womanhood), please visit this page.

 Statement of Faith